Customise Consent Preferences

 Shoreditch began as a working-class, industrial neighbourhood, but fell into disrepair after WWII.
 It remained abandoned until a couple of decades ago, where artists, looking for cheap rent, started using the empty warehouses.
 Since then, Shoreditch has completely transformed.

-The street art and murals now blend into the scenery, between cafe’s and bars, amongst the galleries and markets.
+The street art in Shoreditch and murals now blend into the scenery, between cafe’s and bars, amongst the galleries and markets.

 The walls of Shoreditch burst with colourful energy, mixing creativity and culture.
 Shoreditch is home to street artists from London’s East End, artists from elsewhere in the UK and internationally.
 This small space has become known as the street art centre of the world.